 April is the month for stress awareness and there’s no better time to reflect on how you’re feeling and how to restore your mental balance.

-The psychological impact of Covid-19 is significant and along with the recent cost of living crisis, the conflict in Ukraine, more people are reporting elevated levels of stress than before.
+With the recent cost of living crisis and the conflict in Ukraine, more people are reporting elevated levels of stress than before.

 Eating a healthy diet can help you feel more energised and reduce the negative effects of stress on your body.
 Start the day with a balanced breakfast, avoid highly refined foods, and try not to skip meals.